Could you befriend a child in care?

 - Download an information sheet (PDF 51kb)

-- Download a PDF application form (PDF 63kb) or a word application form (DOC 122kb)
+- Download a PDF independent visitor application form (PDF 239kb) or a word independent visitor application form (MS Word 110kb)

 - Download full details of the role and person specification (PDF 51kb) to help you complete your application form

-Please note that Brighton & Hove Council Children & Families Social Care Staff, their partners and local councillors are not eligible for this role due to potential conflicts of interest.
+Please note that Brighton & Hove City Council Children & Families social care staff, their partners and local councillors are not eligible for this role due to potential conflicts of interest.